 Things will work differently if your child has been charged with an indictable offense, New Jersey’s version of a felony.
 For these offenses, the prosecutor must first obtain an indictment from a grand jury by presenting the evidence obtained from the investigation.
 If the grand jury believes there is enough there for a criminal case to proceed, an indictment will be issued and your child will be arraigned in the superior court.

 Prosecutors are generally less willing to offer options such as pre-trial intervention or dropping the charges in the case of an indictable offense, but your lawyer can still work to negotiate a plea deal for you to plead to something less serious.
 If you are not happy with the deal offered, the attorneys at the Law Offices of John J. Zarych are ready and able to aggressively defend you at trial.
 In superior court, you are entitled to a jury trial, and the jury must make a unanimous decision to convict.

 If Your Child Has Been Arrested in Atlantic City, Call Our Criminal Defense Team Today

 No one wants to deal with the nightmare situation of their child in police custody, but it is important that if such a situation arises, you know the best steps to take to get your child out of jail and deal with the underlying charge.
-The first and most important step you should take is engaging the services of an experienced criminal defense attorney like those at the Law Offices of John J. Zarych.
+The first and most important step you should take is engaging the services of an experienced criminal defense attorney in Cape May like those at the Law Offices of John J. Zarych.
 Our attorneys can help ensure your child is released and then get to work fighting the case inside and outside of the courtroom.
 For a free consultation, call us today at (609) 616-4956.